 At the end of your workout, add some towel ups.
 The purpose of towel ups is to strengthen your grip-strength.
 Hang a towel over your pull-up bar and hold onto the towel to complete a pull-up or chin-up.
 The instability of the towel works your core while having to hold onto the soft towel, as opposed to the steady bar, works out all the muscles and tendons in your hands and wrist.

-Are you looking for a suitable pull-up bar to perform these exercises both indoors & outdoors?
+Are you looking for a suitable pull-up bar with various grip positions?
 We at Pullup & Dip offer you various high quality and unique pull-up bars.
 Go check them out now!

 Do you also want to do more pull-ups?